Richie314/richie314.github.io/_projects/pi.md

     </div>
 </div>

-The use of randomly generated numbers unfortunately makes the values ​​found not very reliable, as it is not possible to generate a number in a completely unconditional way.
+The use of randomly generated numbers unfortunately makes the values found not very reliable, as it is not possible to generate a number in a completely unconditional way.
 However, these "extractions" can be an indication of how good the algorithm that returns pseudo-random numbers is.